 Hexagon executives were not available for comment Wednesday.

-Aguilar would also return home in contaminated clothing because Hexagon did not provide uniforms or shower facilities, said Chicago personal injury attorney Kupets & DeCaro, P.C., who filed the suit.
+Aguilar also would return home in contaminated clothing because Hexagon did not provide uniforms or shower facilities, said Chicago personal injury attorney David Kupets, of Kupets & DeCaro, P.C., who filed the suit.
 Aguilar’s two oldest children often greeted him with hugs before he could get out of his dirty clothes, which allegedly exposed them to hazardous chemicals as well.

-is representing Aguilar’s widow, Josefina Aguilar, and her 3-year-old son, Emmanuel Aguilar, who has been diagnosed with acute lymphocytic leukemia.
-Other plaintiffs include Mario Ramirez, a former Hexagon employee who has cancer, and his wife, Elvia Ramirez.
+Kupets is representing Aguilar’s widow, Josefina Aguilar, and her 3-year-old son, Emmanuel Aguilar, who has been diagnosed with acute lymphocytic leukemia.
+Other plaintiffs include Mario Ramierz, a former Hexagon employee who has cancer, and his wife, Elvia Ramierz.

 Sonia Silva, a state representative for Chicago’s Pilsen and Little Village neighborhoods who attended the Loop news conference, said Hexagon’s alleged conduct was “downright criminal” because the company knew about the dangers workers were being exposed to and chose to ignore them.

 At Hexagon, workers regularly came into contact with thiourea, a chemical in Tarn-X that the State of California has determined to be cancer causing.
 They also handled morpholine, which Kupets said is a recognized carcinogen.

 But while the lawsuit describes both chemicals as “known carcinogens,” the strong scientific consensus to support that assertion is lacking.

 A 1996 report from the World Health Organization said that morpholine, a chemical that is widely used in the rubber industry, “is not highly toxic under conditions of acute exposure” and that a review of research found no evidence that it caused either cancer or birth defects.